 - Is it necessary to approach the vehicle?
 Can the operator handle the problem from the platform? - The best procedure is to disconnect or shut off the power to the lines. - Do not let anyone approach the vehicle until you evaluate where the power line contacts the Aerial Device. - Is it above the insulated section of the upper boom? - · Is it above the lower boom insulated section? - Is it below any insulated sections and a direct short to the vehicle? - If the vehicle is grounded properly: - Use a hot stick or hot line tool to perform the operation. - · Approach the vehicle using the shuffling step. - Lay a rubber blanket down by the vehicle and step on it before attempting to jump on the vehicle. - Do not touch the ground and the vehicle at the same time.
 Even a properly grounded vehicle may have a lethal voltage difference between the truck and ground. - If the vehicle is not grounded: - Do not approach the vehicle unless you use insulated blankets to step on as you approach the vehicle.
-Stepping from one rubber blanket to the next. - Use a hot stick or hot line tool to perform the rescue operation while standing on the rubber blanket. - As a last resort, jump onto the vehicle. - Do not touch the ground and the vehicle at the same time.
+Stepping from one rubber blanket to the next. - Use a hot stick or hot line tool to perform the rescue operation while standing on the rubber blanket. - · As a last resort, jump onto the vehicle. - Do not touch the ground and the vehicle at the same time.

-TOP CONTROL AND OPTION SHUT OFF
+TOP CONTROL SHUT-OFF

-When a situation requires use of lower controls to override the upper controls (such as, injured personnel in the platform).
-Move the Top Control and Option Shut Off control lever to the "off" position.
+When a situation requires the upper controls be overridden (such as, injured personnel in the platform), use the Top Control shut-off at the lower controls to stop oil flow to the boom tip.
 This will make the upper controls inoperable.
-Then "lower" control can be used to lower the operator to the ground, proved the hydraulic system is intact.
-The Control Selector function as an emergency stop by taking oil flow away from the upper controls.
+Then "lower" controls can be used to lower the operator to the ground, provided the upper controls are intact.
+The Top Control shut-off functions as an emergency stop by taking oil flow away from the active controls.

 If the operator is unable to operate the Aerial Device, determine if any damage has occurred to make the Aerial Device inoperable.
-If the situation allows safe operation from the lower controls, override the upper controls and carefully lower the platform the to the ground.
-If the Aerial Device will not operate due to the damage incurred, consider one of the other auxiliary operating procedures presented in the section to solve the problem.
+If the situation allows safe operation from the lower controls, override the upper controls and carefully lower the platform to the ground.
+If the Aerial Device will not operate due to the damage incurred, consider one of the other auxiliary operating procedures presented in this section to solve the problem.